TART: An Open-Source Tool-Augmented Framework for Explainable Table-based Reasoning: Related Work

-To address these limitations, \model extends the use of LLMs with integrated external tools, aimed at improving reasoning precision with function execution while maintaining explainability with LLM-based reasoning.
-Unlike previous methods that focus on a single reasoning strategy, \model enhances table reasoning with multiple strategies: formatting tables for better data representation, calling tools for precise calculation, and generating user-friendly explanations that clarify the reasoning process.
+To address the limitations of prior work, \model extends the use of LLMs with integrated external tools, enabling precise table manipulations and numerical reasoning while maintaining explainability.
+By combining strategies such as table formatting for better representation, tool-based function execution for precision, and LLM-based reasoning for interpretability, \model advances the state of table-based reasoning tasks.